The Malaysian IMO team is selected through a rigorous selection process.

 There is a series of training camps (usually four per year) taking place from December to May.
 Invitation to the IMO training camps are sent out by Ministry of Education Malaysia.

-The top performers in the national selection will be invited to the first training camp.
-The number of students are then decreased for each subsequent camps based on their cumulative performance.
+The top performers in IMONST2 (around 100) will be invited to the first training camp.
+The number of students is then reduced for each of the subsequent camps based on their cumulative performance.

-During the camps, students will participate in the Asian Pacific Mathematical Olympiad in March, and the Tournament of Towns, in April/May.
-These contests are organized locally so no international travel is required.
+During the camps, students will participate in the Asian Pacific Mathematical Olympiad (APMO) in March, and the Tournament of Towns (TOT), in April/May.
+These contests are organised locally, so no international travel is required.

 Here are some reflections about their IMO journey by some Malaysian ex-Olympians.